V4Fire/Client/src/core/dom/resize-watcher/README.md

 });
 ```

-The function returns a special watcher object that can be used to cancel the watching.
+The function returns a watcher object that can be used to cancel the watching.

 ```js
 import * as ResizeWatcher from 'core/dom/resize-watcher';